inikep/lizard/tests/README.md

 This directory contains the following programs and scripts:
 - `datagen` : Synthetic and parametrable data generator, for tests
-- `frametest` : Test tool that checks lz5frame integrity on target platform
+- `frametest` : Test tool that checks lizardframe integrity on target platform
-- `fullbench`  : Precisely measure speed for each lz5 inner functions
+- `fullbench`  : Precisely measure speed for each lizard inner functions
-- `fuzzer`  : Test tool, to check lz5 integrity on target platform
+- `fuzzer`  : Test tool, to check lizard integrity on target platform

 #### License